East West Rail: NAO investigation

 In October 2023, the National Audit Office (NAO) announced that it intended to assess the "economic and strategic" case for the project.
 In December 2023, the NAO released its report which, among other remarks, observed that:

 "East West Rail represents a £6-7 billion investment to support growth in a part of the UK that the government regards as economically important, but it is not yet clear how the benefits of the project will be achieved nor how it aligns to other government plans for growth in the region.
 As with many transport projects, the rationale for East West Rail does not rest on the strength of the benefit–cost ratio for the project alone – which is poor – but on its wider strategic aim of overcoming constraints to economic growth in the Oxford–Cambridge region".

 2025 progress

 In 2025, the Labour government committed to invest an additional £2.5 billion into East West Rail.
-The construction of Cambridge South railway station is nearing completion as of June 2025 and is expected to open to the public in the spring of 2026.
-However, it has been delayed again and is now not expected to open until at least June 2026.
+Cambridge South station opened on 28 June 2026.

-Ground investigations by Concept civil engineering along the Bedford to Cambridge route began in February 2025 and are expected to be completed by July.
+Ground investigations by Concept civil engineering along the Bedford to Cambridge route began in February 2025 and were expected to be completed by July.